I want to start a new organization; do I have to register with the Office of Student Activities & Greek Life?

 How does my organization get free web space?

 How can I find out more information about our club or organization's account number?

-1. I want to start a new organization; do I have to register with the Office of Student Activities & First-Year Programs?
+1. I want to start a new organization; do I have to register with the Office of Student Activities & Greek Life?

 Yes.
-Being registered with the OSA/FYP gives clubs and organizations various rights including:
+Being registered with OSA/GL gives clubs and organizations various rights including:

 The ability to use the name Gettysburg College

 The ability to host or sponsor meetings and/or events at Gettysburg College